WojciechMatuszewski/programming-notes/web/react/react-suspense.md

 // Do something with the data
 ```

-Luckily for us, React team decided to introduce the Suspense API.
+Luckily for us, a React team decided to introduce the Suspense API.
 The idea behind the Suspense API is to make a "
 _loading state_" a first-class citizen of React programming paradigm.

 ```jsx